 Registered teams or Patrols will be given a special Scavenger Hunt package at activity registration stations.
 During the course of the day your team/Patrol will have the opportunity to locate items on the list.
 Winners will be determined by total points earned.
 The top three winners will each receive a secret treasure chest full of bounty they can share with each other.

 Scouter Training – Scouters may have the opportunity to participate in training related to their positions.
+This training will take place in Camp Whyte (upper).
 More details to follow.
 Also, Scouters may assist with program staff during Sunday’s activities.

 Detailed Program Discussion: